Bookworm (film): Cast

+In addition, Vanessa Stacey portrays Angelina, while Morgana O'Reilly has a cameo as Mildred's mother, Zo.

 Production

 Development and writing

 Bookworm was directed by Ant Timpson and written by Toby Harvard.
 Timpson and Harvard envisioned Bookworm as a wilderness film that drew on their "insecurities as parents."
 During an interview with Radio New Zealand, collaborator and cast member Elijah Wood said that "the genesis of Bookworm was really not stepping up in a time of crisis as a parent, and basically pooing the bed in front of your kids."

 Wood also said the film plot was inspired by stories of the Canterbury panther, a phantom cat said to inhabit the Canterbury Plains.

 Casting

 Miranda Rivers served as casting director.
 Wood was cast as the American illusionist and father Strawn Wise.
 Wood had previously collaborated with Timpson and Harvard in the 2019 black comedy thriller film Come to Daddy.
 Harvard had written the character of Strawn Wise with Wood in mind.
 Child actor Nell Fisher was cast as his estranged New Zealand daughter Mildred.
 Fisher was selected from among 300 children who had auditioned for the role.

 Morgana O'Reilly was cast as Mildred's single mother Zo.
 Other supporting cast members included Michael Smiley as Arnold, Nikki Si'ulepa as Dotty, Vanessa Stacey as Angelina, Theo Shakes as Reginald and Millen Baird as Doctor.
 Timpson compared Stacey's character to an Enid Blyton villain while Stacey compared her character to a Roald Dahl creation.